 Opportunity No. 3.
 Twenty or thirty able-bodied, willing-hearted young men will be given the opportunity to work their entire way through school by working six (6) hours a day (thirty-six hours a week) at the Timberland Industrial School farm, located four and one-half miles from Healdsburg.
-The labor performed will cover the God is in great need of recruits. expense of board, room, tuition, If you begin to plan now for a and plain laundry.
-Books and year's schooling in Healdsburg incidental expenses must be met College, you will have four months'

 by the student.
-The school is conducted on the farm, but students who desire, may enjoy the Sabbath privileges with the Healdsburg church on the Sabbath.
+The school is conducted on the farm, but students who desire, may enjoy the Sabbath privileges with Healdsburg church on the Sab-

 Opportunity No. 4.
-Those who secure orders for our subscription books to the amount of \$200, which includes the agent's commission, and will pay the same into their tract society office, the college that I can to make your efforts in will give a scholarship good for nine months, beginning October 1 and continuing until June I, 1904.
+Those who secure orders for our subscription books to the amount of \$200, which includes the agent's commission, and will pay the same into their will give a scholarship good for nine months, beginning October 1 and continuing until June 1, 1904.
 This scholarship will include board, room, tuition, and plain laundry.
 Books and other incidental expenses must be met by the student.
 Those who take advantage of this scholarship will work two and onehalf hours a day, or fifteen hours a week, the same as regular students who pay cash for their schooling.

 Opportunity No. 5.
-Those securing orders for our subscription books to the amount of \$140. paying the same into their state tract society office, will receive a scholarship good for six months on the same conditions as in opportunity No. 4.
+Those securing orders for our subscription books to the amount of \$140, paying the same into their state tract society office, will receive a scholarship good for six months on the same conditions as in opportunity No. 4.
 This scholarship will be good for six months beginning with either October 1 or December 23, 1903.